octodemo/webhook-demo/README.md

 # Webhook receiver

 An example of a webhook receiver using [GitHub Codespaces](https://github.com/features/codespaces)!
+Check out the [demo](demos.md) guide for a short guided tour.

+> **Warning**
-:warning: Not for production.
+> Not for production.
 May contain out of date dependencies in `requirements.txt`.
-Also, it doesn't do anything useful.
+Also, it doesn't do anything useful - but you can probably modify it to do useful stuff on webhook receipt.

 ## Real world